 Carr connecting on a touchdown from at least 50 yards.
 It would mark his 11th such passing score of his career and break a tie with QBs Ken Stabler, Jeff Hostetler and Cotton Davidson for fourthmost in franchise history.

-Carr rushing for a touchdown in back-to-back contest for the first time in his career.
+DE Clelin Ferrell recording a sack in consecutive contests for the first time in his career.